rohan-agr/cantor-p1/index.md

 The setup tutorials linked above are all course materials provided by the EECS staff here at the University of Michigan.
 All credit goes to them in the production of these materials.

+Some code in Fibonacci Project taken from https://docs.python.org/3/tutorial/index.html .
+All credit goes to the authors of this tutorial.

-Python Tutorial and Project Specificiation authored by Rohan Agrawal.
+Project Specificiation authored by Rohan Agrawal.